On bitrise.io, we have

 In general we do stack updates once a week, during the weekends.

 Minor patches might be applied during the week in case we detect an issue with the current virtual machine environment.
 These patches do not change any pre-installed tool version, unless it's really necessary.

 We test every stack change as much as we can before it is released to avoid any changes / updates during the week.

 iOS Simulator version & SDK support⚓

-All the iOS Simulator versions which can be installed through Xcode -> Preferences -> Downloads are installed and available.
+All the iOS Simulator versions which can be installed through Xcode -> Preferences -> Components are installed and available.